FrankBuss/FrankBussRackPlugin/docs/shaker.md

 # Shaker

 Shake your Rack.
-This plugin can modulate the cable tension, opacity, the zoom factor and the scroll position of your rack.
+This module can modulate the cable tension, opacity, the zoom factor and the scroll position of your rack.

 ![alt text](shaker.png "Shaker")